btrettel/plint/README.md

 A warnings file is used to identify possibly problematic claim language.

-The standard warnings file ([warnings.csv](warnings.csv)) can be modified to add or remove warnings as desired by the user.
+The standard warnings file ([claims.csv](claims.csv)) can be modified to add or remove warnings as desired by the user.
 The format of this file is as follows: The first column is "regex", which contains regular expressions to match against the claims.
 The second column is "message", which lists the message displayed when the regex is matched.
 The file must start with a line listing the columns as "regex" and "message".

 As an example, consider the following line: